Methods list which effectively expands to all HTTP methods

 will be matched by rule3

-However, even though the request to /files/team4/document.pdf
+However, even though a request to /files/team4/document.pdf

-matches the path defined in rule2
+matches the path expression defined in rule2

 , the regular expression (team1|team2)